FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

         .. note:: A tip on Linux/macOS ― You might have the ``docker`` command, but need `sudo` rights to execute it. ``alias docker='sudo docker'`` enables you to still run this tutorial.

+        .. note:: Got docker-compose?
+You could run this tutorial with 5 containers :) ― Go to :ref:`docker-compose-tutorial`.

   .. tab:: On your PC